 This here SiteGround hosting review will look at the primary features of SiteGround, what their pricing plans are like, and walk through the pros and cons to help you make up your mind before you use SiteGround for your hosting needs.

 Give me ten minutes of your time, and I will give you all the must-know facts and answer questions like.

 - What’s the difference between StartUp, GrowBig & GoGeek?

-- Do you get to choose a server location?
+- Do I get to choose a server location?

 - What are the pros and cons of using SiteGround?